openshift/lightspeed-service/CONTRIBUTING.md

 #### Patching

-For patching, for example introducing mock object instead of real object, it is possible to use `patch` imported from `unittest.mock`.
+For patching, for example introducing mock objects instead of real objects, it is possible to use `patch` imported from `unittest.mock`.
 It is usually used as decorator put before test implementation: